The GHG Protocol at the origin of scopes 1,2,3

 This approach enables organizations to obtain a more relevant carbon footprint of their activities and financing, and maximize their contribution to the fight against climate change.

 The 10 Net Zero Initiative principles, of which Traace is a signatory, structure this methodology and guarantee ambitious and effective climate action.
-Find out more about the 10 NZI principles here.
+Visit the 10 principles of the NZI here.

 This methodology encourages organizations to look beyond the GHG Protocol by measuring not only scopes 1, 2 and 3, but also their climate actions.
-Indeed, Principle 3, which states that in order to structure its climate action, a company must distinguish between three different, non-fungible types of action: reduction, avoidance and sequestration, is based on 3 pillars:
+Indeed, Principle 3, which states that to structure its climate action, a company must distinguish between three different types of non-fungible action: emission reduction, avoidance and sequestration, is based on 3 pillars:

 - By marketing low-carbon solutions, such as bicycle sales and rentals.